N-R1234-NOO/IAMNOOR/README.md

 we are true indians

-we are practing the git
+we are practing the gi